top of page

 T. OSUMI

-The Island of Dreams: Why I Bet on Okinawa’s Entrepreneurial Future
+No.6 The Island of Dreams: Why I Bet on Okinawa’s Entrepreneurial Future

 There’s a peculiar kind of loneliness that comes with being ahead of your time.
 Not the trendy kind where you’re the first person in your neighborhood with a smartphone and everyone thinks you’re either visionary or pretentious (spoiler: they usually think both).
 No, I’m talking about the kind where you’re standing in a classroom in Okinawa in 2010, talking about social entrepreneurship and startup culture, and your students are looking at you like you just suggested they ope